milexm/Python/README.md

 # Python
-Learning and language and annotations
+Learning and the language.
+Create technical notes.